vieravfg/Leaflet-Map/README.md

 # Leaflet Challenge
+## Shortcuts
+I am submitting the following two files: [Leaflet-Step-1](Leaflet-Step-1) and [Leaflet-Step-2](Leaflet-Step-2) with their respective html and Javascript files.

+The config.js files where omitted with .gitignore.
 ## Background
 Welcome to the United States Geological Survey, or USGS for short!
 The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
 As a new hire, you will be helping them out with an exciting new project!